At least 8 dead in eastern Kentucky flooding, and 'hundreds will lose their homes,' governor says - KTVZ

 The governor said the state will need a long time to recover.

-“Hundreds will lose their homes, and this is going to be yet another event (where) it’s going to take not months, but likely years, for many families to rebuild and recover,” Beshear said at a morning media briefing.
+“Hundreds will lose their homes, and this is going to be yet another event (where) it’s going to take not months, but likely years, for many families to rebuild and recover,” Beshear said the morning media briefing.

 The Guard has identified people stuck on roofs and was “making preparations to go in and withdraw them,” the state’s adjutant general, Maj.
-Gen. Hal Lamberton, said at morning news conference, without detailing where these people were.
+Gen. Hal Lamberton, said Thursday morning, without detailing where these people were.

 Video from various locations showed floodwater covering roads and swallowing portions of homes and vehicles.